hanabi/hanabi.github.io/other-conventions/BGA.md

   * Alice has a known red 1 and a known blue 1 to play.
   * Bob has a known red 2 to play and is waiting for Alice to play the red 1.
   * Alice is expected to play the red 1.
 (The red 1 is said to have *Priority*.)
 Instead, Alice plays the blue 1.
-  * Thus, someone on the team is PROMISED to have the blue 2, so they should blind-play it, similar to if a *Finesse* was performed.
+  * Thus, someone on the team is PROMISED to have the blue 2 on finesse position, so they should blind-play it, similar to if a *Finesse* was performed.
 * You can also do *Priority Bluffs*.
 It works suprisingly well in a variety of situations.
 * Why do this?
 It's a no-brainer and something that BGA hasn't figured out yet.